f4exb/sdrangel/plugins/samplesource/sigmffileinput/readme.md

 <h3>3: Track sample rate</h3>

 This is the sample rate in S/s of the track being  played currently.
-It is possibly suffixed by a thousands mutiplier ('k' for kHz, 'M' for MHz).
+It is possibly suffixed by a thousands multiplier ('k' for kHz, 'M' for MHz).
 Recording SigMF files in SDRangel offers the possibility to change sample rate within the same record creating a new track.

 <h3>4: Open file</h3>